OF POSITIONS: 1 GRADE: 14

 KNOWLEDGE, SKILLS, AND ABILITIES

-Skill in performing secretarial work functions; skill in operating standard office equipment; skill in typing; and skill in utilizing various computer software programs relevant to the position.
+Skill in performing real/personal property appraisals; skill in operating standard office equipment; skill in utilizing various computer software programs relevant to the position; and skill in operating a motor vehicle.

-Ability to understand departmental policies, procedures, rules and regulations; ability to perform advanced secretarial operations; involving transactions requiring effective accountability and accurate records; ability to organize work activities and establish priorities; ability to carry out projects with minimal supervision; ability to maintain confidentiality of department information; ability to gather and compile data for reports; ability to maintain a calendar of activities; ability to understand and follow detailed written and oral instructions; ability to communicate effectively both orally and in writing; ability to effectively screen telephone calls, visitors and mail and initiate problem resolution; ability to establish and maintain effective working relationships with employees, inmates, officials, other agencies, and the general public; ability to establish and maintain effective filing systems; ability to maintain accurate bookkeeping records; ability to perform required mathematical calculations; ability to operate standard office equipment; ability to type accurately with appropriate speed; and ability to utilize various computer software programs relevant to the position.
+Ability to read and interpret maps, land surveys, plats, blueprints, building construction plans and specifications, and legal documents; ability to analyze factors which tend to influence the value of property; ability to exercise judgment in the determination of property values; ability to understand departmental policies, procedures, rules and regulations; ability to organize work activities and establish priorities; ability to carry out projects with minimal supervision; ability to identify/locate sources of information and conduct research; ability to gather and compile data for reports; ability to write clear and concise reports; ability to understand and follow written and oral instructions; ability to communicate effectively both orally and in writing; ability to establish and maintain effective working relationships with employees, other agencies, and the general public; ability to effectively interact with taxpayers in situations requiring courtesy and tact; ability to perform required mathematical calculations; ability to operate standard office equipment; ability to utilize various computer software programs relevant to the position; ability to operate a motor vehicle; and ability to walk, climb, crouch, or otherwise physically maneuver in buildings and on construction sites during property site inspections.

 MINIMUM REQUIREMENTS TO PERFORM ESSENTIAL JOB FUNCTIONS

-PHYSICAL REQUIREMENTS: Must be able to operate a variety of automated office equipment which may include a computer, printer, typewriter, copy machine, facsimile machine, calculator and telephone.
-Physical demand requirements are at levels of those for light work.
+PHYSICAL REQUIREMENTS: Must be able to operate a variety of machinery and equipment including a motor vehicle, computer, printer, typewriter, copy machine, blueprint/map copier, facsimile machine, microfiche copier, camera, calculator and telephone.
+Physical demand requirements are at levels of those for medium work.

-DATA COMPREHENSION: Requires the ability to compare and/or judge the readily observable functional, structural, or compositional characteristics (whether similar to or divergent from obvious standards) of data, people, or things which may include forms, reports, legal documents, legal code books, directories, reference materials, and procedural manuals.
+DATA COMPREHENSION: Requires the ability to compare and/or judge the readily observable functional, structural, or compositional characteristics (whether similar to or divergent from obvious standards) of data, people, or things which may include forms, reports, maps, blueprints, aerial photographs, land surveys, plats, legal documents, valuation schedules, and reference materials.

-INTERPERSONAL COMMUNICATION: Requires the ability to speak with and/or signal people to convey or exchange administrative, financial, legal, and court-related information, including giving assignments and/or directions to co-workers or assistants as well as communicating with officials and the general public.
+INTERPERSONAL COMMUNICATION: Requires the ability to speak with and/or signal people to convey or exchange legal, real estate, and property appraisal/assessment information, including giving assignments and/or directions to co-workers or assistants as well as communicating with the general public.

-LANGUAGE ABILITY: Requires ability to read a variety of administrative, financial, legal, and court-related documentation, directions, instructions, and methods and procedures.
+LANGUAGE ABILITY: Requires ability to read a variety of legal, real estate, and property appraisal/assessment documentation, directions, instructions, and methods and procedures.
 Requires the ability to complete forms and to write job related documentation and reports with proper format, punctuation, spelling and grammar, using all parts of speech.
 Requires the ability to speak with and before others with poise, voice control, and confidence using correct English and well-modulated voice.

-INTELLIGENCE: Requires the ability to learn and understand relatively complex administrative, financial, legal, and court-related principles and techniques; to understand departmental policies and procedures; to make independent judgments in absence of supervision; and to acquire and be able to expound on knowledge of topics related to primary occupation.
+INTELLIGENCE: Requires the ability to learn and understand complex property appraisal principles and techniques; to understand departmental policies and procedures; to make independent judgments in absence of supervision; and to acquire and be able to expound on knowledge of topics related to primary occupation.

 VERBAL APTITUDE: Requires the ability to record and deliver information, to explain procedures, and to follow verbal and written instructions.

-NUMERICAL APTITUDE: Requires the ability to add and subtract totals; multiply and divide totals; determine percentages; and determine time and weight.
+NUMERICAL APTITUDE: Requires the ability to utilize mathematical formulas; add and subtract totals; multiply and divide totals; determine percentages; determine time and weight; and interpret statistical data.

-MOTOR COORDINATION: Requires the ability to coordinate hands and eyes in using automated office equipment.
+MOTOR COORDINATION: Requires the ability to coordinate hands and eyes in using job related equipment and to operate motor vehicles.

-MANUAL DEXTERITY: Requires the ability to handle a variety of items, automated office equipment, control knobs, switches, etc. Must have the ability to use one hand for twisting motion or turning motion while coordinating other hand with different activities.
-Must have minimal levels of eye/hand/foot coordination.
+MANUAL DEXTERITY: Requires the ability to handle a variety of items, job related equipment, control knobs, switches, etc. Must have the ability to use one hand for twisting motion or turning motion while coordinating other hand with different activities.
+Must have average levels of eye/hand/foot coordination.

 INTERPERSONAL TEMPERAMENT: Requires the ability to deal with and relate to people beyond giving and receiving instructions.
-Must be able to adapt to and perform under moderate stress when confronted with an emergency.
+Must be able to adapt to and perform under minimal stress when confronted with an emergency.

 PHYSICAL COMMUNICATION: Requires the ability to talk, express, or exchange ideas by means of spoken words and/or hear and perceive nature of sounds by ear.